This free app boasts an impressive feature set but isn't exactly user-friendly for those without web development training.

 - Apple Safari 2.x

-nopCommerce has also partnered with several hosting providers, so you’re welcome to compare the hosting deals from these partnerships to those you find on the open market.
+nopCommerce partners with nine hosting providers, so you’re welcome to compare the hosting deals from these partnerships to those you find on the open market.
+However, nopCommerce is compatible with nearly all Windows-based hosting providers, so feel free to explore options outside the listed partners.

 Ease Of Use

 If you’re prepared with the proper system requirements, nopCommerce is readily available to download, install, and test.
-Alternatively, you can take advantage of the demo provided on the nopCommerce website, which gives immediate access to a sample admin and separate storefront.
-The shared site also resets itself once per hour, so don’t get too attached to any of your own modifications.
+Alternatively, you can take advantage of the demos provided on the nopCommerce website, which gives immediate access to a sample admin and separate storefront.
+Note that the front- and back-end demo sites are not connected to each other.
+The shared site resets itself once per hour, so don’t get too attached to any of your own modifications.

-When I test ecommerce software, my first course of action is always to add a product.
-I easily located the “Add a new product” page under “Catalog” and went to work.
+Looking past the not insignificant technical challenges of building a store, once that work is done, nopCommerce is relatively easy to use.
+When I test eCommerce software, my first course of action is always to add a product.
+Using the nopCommerce demo site, I easily located the “Add a new product” page under “Catalog” and went to work.

-First, you can choose to add “Basic” or “Advanced” product information.
-Further streamlining data entry, you also have the ability to control which fields show up on your basic and advanced pages under “Settings.”
+First, I was able to choose to add “Basic” or “Advanced” product information.
+Further streamlining data entry, I also had the ability to control which fields show up on my basic and advanced pages under “Settings.”
 That extra little piece of customization aside, here’s what I found on the default basic page:

 After entering the basic information, I quickly tried adding some product attributes to a T-shirt that was preloaded into the demo.
 I added color and size as attributes, and chose multiple values for each: